music-encoding/guidelines/_guidelines-v3/21-text/06-textFrontBack/01-textFront.md

 work.
 The
-front matter of an encoded text should not be confused with the MEI header described in chapter <a class="link_ptr" title="The MEI Header" href="/v3/guidelines/header">2 The MEI Header</a>, which provides metadata for the entire file.
+front matter of an encoded text should not be confused with the MEI header described in chapter <a class="link_ptr" title="The MEI Header" href="/v3/guidelines/header.html">2 The MEI Header</a>, which provides metadata for the entire file.

 An encoder may choose simply to ignore the front matter in a text, if the original presentation of the work is of no interest.
-No specific tags are provided for the various kinds of subdivision which may appear within front matter: instead, generic
-<a class="link_odd_elementSpec" href="/v3/elements/div">div</a> (“division”) elements may be used, which should not be confused with
-<a class="link_odd_elementSpec" href="/v3/elements/mdiv">mdiv</a> (“musical division”) elements.
-The following suggested values for
-the **@type** attribute may be used to distinguish various kinds of division characteristic of front matter:
+No specific tags are provided for the various kinds of subdivision which may appear within front matter: instead, generic [div](/v3/elements/div.html){:.link_odd_elementSpec} (“division”) elements may be used, which should not be confused with [mdiv](/v3/elements/mdiv.html){:.link_odd_elementSpec} (“musical division”) elements.
+The following suggested values for the **@type** attribute may be used to distinguish various kinds of division characteristic of front matter: